bzhao18/NHL-Playoff-Prediction/docs/index.md

 ![Image of Timeline](/images/timeline.png)

 ### Potential Results and Discussion
 A potential outcome of our project is that we have an algorithm that can make plausible predictions about the NHL playoffs.
 However, making predictions is difficult, even for experts.
 In a study published by ICT Innovations, artificial neural networks using different methods were tested to predict the outcome of NBA games.
 The best performing algorithm had an accuracy of 72.8% [4].
-While those were predictions made on single games, we will be attempting to predict the outcome of multiple interconnected games.
+While those were predictions made on single games, we will be attempting to predict the outcome of all games in the second-half of the season.
 Consequently, making predictions on a larger scale bears the risk of having less precise predictions.

-Moreover, considering we will be working with data from one or more seasons to predict another season’s playoffs standings, there are some other challenges that threaten accurate results.
-These are challenges that are not feasible to account for in the scope of this semester, like possible player trades, player injuries, and new coaching or management.
+Moreover, considering we will work with data from the first half of the same season we are predicting playoff standings for, there are other challenges that threaten accuracy.
+These are unpredictable second-half incidents like player injuries and game cancellations.

 ### References
 [1]    J. Weissbock, H. Viktor, and D. Inkpen, “Use of Performance Metrics to Forecast Success in the National Hockey League,” p.
 10.\\